 Back in 2016, IMDB seemed to leak plot details of the second Fantastic Beasts movie.
 It took the summary down when it realised its mistake, but not before The Leaky Cauldron caught it and published it on its blog.

 If it’s to be believed, the leak suggests it’s been two years since the end of the last movie, and Newt is living back in the UK.
 He has published his book, and is finally over Leta Lestrange.

-The first trailer gives us further clues about the plot of Crimes of Grindelwald.
+The first trailer gave also further clues about the plot.
 Jacob is back (and appears to have his memories back?), Newt’s brother Theseus is set to make an appearance and we’re going on a trip to Paris.
 Leta Lestrange will be introduced, and we already know she was a former love interest of Newt’s that betrayed him.

 Do you have any theories about Crimes of Grindelwald?
 Let us know in the comments section below or on Twitter.

 We've seen several official images from the movie to give us a glimpse at what to expect when it hits cinemas later this year.